DUI & DWI: What’s the Difference in the State of Michigan?

 Drunk driving charges are referred to throughout the country under many different names and acronyms.
 This creates a lot of confusion for individuals when they are facing these charges.
 Compounding this confusion is the fact that over a million drivers are arrested annually throughout the country for drunk driving.

-Did you know that more than 1.4 million US drivers were arrested for driving under the influence of narcotics or alcohol in 2010 alone?
+In fact, in 2010 more than 1.4 million US drivers were arrested for driving under the influence of narcotics or alcohol.
 Almost everyone understands the dangers of drinking and driving; however, few understand that there are various classifications and penalties depending on the type of drunk driving offense.

 Michigan DUI Charges

 It’s important to know that these acronyms differ from state to state.
 For example, in Michigan, a DUI charge means driving under the influence of alcohol or other drugs.
 Although this is the most commonly used term, the proper acronym for this charge in Michigan is OWI which stands for “operating while intoxicated”.